misiektoja/instagram_monitor/README.md

 The operation of the tool might flag the Instagram account and/or IP as being an automated tool (as described earlier).

-## Colouring log output with GRC
+## Coloring log output with GRC

-If you use [GRC](https://github.com/garabik/grc) and want to have the tool's log output properly coloured you can use the configuration file available [here](grc/conf.monitor_logs)
+If you use [GRC](https://github.com/garabik/grc) and want to have the tool's log output properly colored you can use the configuration file available [here](grc/conf.monitor_logs)

 Change your grc configuration (typically *.grc/grc.conf*) and add this part: